abuck97/sample_synthesis_nej/README.md

 ## Steps taken for basic setup (CAD and tech nodes):

-1. You need a CMC account from cmc.ca
+1. You need a CMC account from cmc.ca.
+More insturctions are here: http://www.vrg.utoronto.ca/~jaro/VRG/licenses/CMC_subscription.txt

 2. Have your supervisor approve the request